firebase/firebase-admin-go/CONTRIBUTING.md

 [Open a new pull request](https://github.com/firebase/firebase-admin-go/pull/new/master) and fill out the provided template.

+Make sure to create all your pull requests against the `dev` branch.
+All development work takes place on this branch, while the `master` branch is dedicated for released stable code.
+This enables us to review and merge routine code changes, without impacting downstream applications that are building against our `master` branch.

 **If you want to implement a new feature, please open an issue with a proposal first so that we can figure out if the feature makes sense and how it will work.**